matter-labs/zinc/zinc-book/src/03-basic-concepts/01-input-output.md

 > There is some set of **arguments** known to **prover**, which,
 > being provided into **program** yields the same **output**.

-The prover must provide program's arguments to generate the result and proof.
+The prover must provide arguments to the program to generate the result and proof.

 Verifier will use the proof to check that the result has been obtained by executing the program.